Riverine town in Western Virginia

 2024 Riverine Community Resilience Challenge

-$1 million for disaster protection innovators in Southwest Virginia
+$1 million for disaster protection innovations in Southwest Virginia

 Rising storm frequency and intensity are putting communities nestled near rivers and streams at an increased risk of unique flood threats that can change lives in an instant.
 We’re seeking innovative solutions that support comprehensive pre- and post-disaster protection against these swift flood threats across the Southwest region of Virginia.